Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, burning acid pours forth from your fingertips, stripping away their defenses.
-Make an Agility attack against each creature within a 15 foot radius cone.
+Make an Agility attack against each creature within a 3 tile radius cone.
 If you hit, deal 1d8 + Presence corrosive damage.
 This attack deals double damage to absorption.

-If you have at least 4 stacks of corrosive exposure, make an attack against each other creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of corrosive exposure, make an attack against each other creature within a 3 tile radius of yourself instead.

 ### Acid Step